Pinner reaction

 Commonly, the Pinner salt itself is not isolated, with the reaction being continued to give the desired functional group (orthoester etc.) in one go.
 The imidium chloride salt is thermodynamically unstable, and low temperatures help prevent elimination to an amide and alkyl chloride.

 It should be appreciated that the Pinner reaction refers specifically to an acid catalyzed process, but that similar results can often be achieved using base catalysis.
 The two approaches can be complementary, with nitriles which are unreactive under acid conditions often giving better results in the presence of base, and vice versa.
-The determining factor is typically how electron-rich or poor the nitrile is.
-For example: an electron-poor nitrile is a good electrophile (readily susceptible to attack from alkoxides etc.) but a poor nucleophile would typically be easier to protonate than to participate in the reaction and hence would be expected to react more readily under basic rather than acidic conditions.
+The determining factor is typically how electron-rich or -poor the nitrile is.
+For example, an electron-poor nitrile is a good electrophile, readily susceptible to attack by alkoxide bases, whereas an electron-rich nitrile would typically be easier to protonate, facilitating the acid-catalyzed reaction.